 - TBI Model Systems (16 centers) http://www.msktc.org/tbi/model-system-centers

 - Burn Injury Model Systems (4 centers) http://www.msktc.org/burn/model-system-centers

-The National Institute on Disability Research and Rehabilitation (NIDRR) grants model system designation to institutions that are national leaders in medical research and patient care and provide the highest level of comprehensive specialty services, from the point of injury through rehabilitation and re-entry into full community life.
+The National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) grants model system designation to institutions that are national leaders in medical research and patient care and provide the highest level of comprehensive specialty services, from the point of injury through rehabilitation and re-entry into full community life.
 Becoming a model system is a competitive application process, and grants are awarded for five-year periods.